-10. Medical practices
+10. Medical Practices

-Although many of their medical exercises were fairly misguided, people in ancient Rome did come up with some revolutionary medical practices that put them at least on par with a skilled medical professional from ancient Greece.
-Roman medical practitioners displayed impressive ingenuity when it came to healing bodily wounds and injuries.
-They developed some rather bizarre, but useful medical tools like the weirdly named and fearsome looking ‘Vaginal Speculum’.
-Not all the Roman ‘doctors’ were highly regarded by common people – most of them were considered frauds and liars.
+Although many medical interventions in ancient Rome were fairly misguided, the Romans did come up with some revolutionary medical practices that put them at least on a par with the skilled medical professionals from ancient Greece.
+Roman medical practitioners displayed an impressive ingenuity when it came to healing wounds and injuries.
+They developed some rather bizarre but useful medical tools like the weirdly named and fearsome-looking vaginal speculum.
+Not all Roman “doctors” were highly regarded – most of them were considered frauds and liars.

-However, the surgeons in the Roman legions were much respected for the skills they displayed in healing the injured soldiers in the battlefield.
-They came up with bandages made of cobweb, vinegar and honey – a combination that proved to be vital in speedy recovery.
-In fact, their medical achievements was made up the base for subsequent military medical practices for nearly two millennia.
+However, the surgeons in the Roman legions were much more respected for the skill they displayed in healing injured soldiers on the battlefield.
+They came up with bandages made from cobwebs, vinegar, and honey, a combination that proved to be vital for a speedy recovery.
+In fact, their medical achievements formed the basis of military medical practices for nearly two millennia.

-9. Popular clothing
+9. Popular Clothing

-In ancient times, the popularity of a clothing was directly related to its simplicity and ease to wear.
-Generally, two types of clothes were popularly worn by ancient Romans – tunic and toga.
-The Tunic was the standard dress for people – usually worn by slaves and non-citizens all the time and worn by Roman citizens in their leisure within the comfort of their own homes.
+In ancient times, the popularity of a piece of clothing was directly related to its simplicity and ease of wear.
+Generally, two types of clothing were popularly worn by the ancient Romans: the tunic and the toga.
+The tunic was the standard dress for most people, worn by slaves and non-citizens all the time, and by Roman citizens at leisure in the comfort of their own homes.

 8. Great Architects

-7. Shopping mall
+7. Shopping Malls

 6. The Rich Dine

-5. Sinister lefties
+5. Sinister Lefties

-4. The cross dressing Emperor
+4. The Cross-Dressing Emperor

-3. Urine tax
+3. Urine Tax

-2. The phallus charm
+2. The Phallus Charm

 1. Founders of Rome

-The foundation of ancient Rome is more a stuff of legend and myth than fact.
-One of the most popular legends establishes that ancient Rome originated on April 21, 753 BC – a myth that gets backed by the archaeological finding of early settlement traces in Palatine Hill which dates back to around 750 BC.
-Two very interesting founding legends exist in the ancient Roman mythos – ‘Romulus and Remus’ and Aeneas.
+The foundation of ancient Rome is more the stuff of legend and myth than fact.
+One of the most popular legends states that ancient Rome originated on April 21, 753 BC.
+This myth is backed up by the archaeological discovery of early settlements on Palatine Hill which date back to around 750 BC.
+Two very interesting founding legends exist in the ancient Roman mythos: Romulus and Remus, and Aeneas.